Problems of Privilege: Find and Fix LUA Bugs

 The Least-Privilege User Account can be a handy option in your security strategy, but it can present some interesting challenges.
 Workarounds for these bugs vary greatly in effectiveness and security.
 Though it can be difficult, it’s important to determine the exact cause of the bug and then address it with the best solution.
 If you use one of the less preferred techniques, you should understand how to protect your systems as much as possible.

-This article was adapted from posts that have been published on my blog
+This article was adapted from posts that have been published on

 .
 There you’ll find more information about the concept of running with least privilege and how to take advantage of the benefits as well as deal with the challenges.